nilleb/ccguard/docs/FAQ.md

 - SQLiteAdapter writes the reports to a local sqlite database (by default, $HOME/.ccguard.db)
 - RedisAdapter sends the reports to the configured Redis Server listening on http://localhost:6379
 - WebAdapter sends the reports to a ccguard server listening on http://localhost:5000

+## Hey, I have merged my two branches, where ccguard was successful, to master; and it now detects a regression

+Yeah, this is possible if both the branches had the same base and you merged them without rebasing.
+I would suggest you to force the rebase of your pull request before merging.